akabesir/password-generator/README.md

 If you encounter any issues or have any questions, please contact me at amarbesirovic@gmail.com.
 I am always happy to help.

 <h2>Updates</h2>
-I am constantly working to improve the Notes App.
+I am constantly working to improve the Password generator.
 Be sure to keep your app updated for the best experience.

 Enjoy the Password Generator!